thinkpad20/dml/README.md

     ${mylist.Filter(n -> n % 2 == 0).Map(RenderNumber).Enumerate}
     ```
   which will render as "My list contains 2 odd numbers: one and three".
-* Function calls can be written prefix with `Foo(bar, baz)` or postfix with `bar.Foo(baz)`
+* There's a large set of useful built-in library functions; for example the `Enumerate` function which renders a list in an English style: `Enumerate(['Tom','Dick','Harry'])` renders as `Tom, Dick, and Harry`, `Enumerate(['1', 2])` renders as `1 and 2`, etc. Of course, you can create these functions yourself if something is missing, as we did with the `RenderBd` and `RenderSibs` functions above.
 * Typing is dynamic and somewhat loosey goosey.
-Don't go too crazy with it.
-* There's a large set of useful built-in library functions; for example the `Enumerate` function which renders a list in an English style: `Enumerate(['Tom','Dick','Harry'])` renders as `Tom, Dick, and Harry`, `Enumerate(['crime', 'punishment'])` renders as `crime and punishment`, etc. Of course, you can create these functions yourself if something is missing.
+But we can write functions which react to the types of their arguments, as we did with `RenderBd`.